The Swift guard

 Instead of many if let

-statements, guard
+statements, a guard

 func submitForm() {